circle-free/merkle-trees/js/README.md

 * index-less single-proofs
 * deleting elements
 * re-balancing a tree (that has undergone several deletions)
-* some automagic mechanism that keeps prioritized elements "to the right"
+* some auto-magic mechanism that keeps prioritized elements "to the right"
 * recursive proofs (arrays of arrays)
 * recursive proofs (objects of objects)